 I followed a sequence and combination of treatments which were very effective in relieving the pains in my heel, healed the inflammation and gradually straightened my weakened ligament.
 My healing process was slow but steady, and at times when I have gone back to jogging too soon, the pains did actually come back with more intensity.

 - Stronger Painkiller – This was the immediate treatment I started with since my pain was already so severe before I saw a doctor.
 It gave me longer periods to walk around without pain.

 - The next thing I did, was buy some really good gel insole for my shoes.
 They provided the shock absorption and even pressure distribution needed in my old shoes.
 This helped to cushion my heel and provide support for my arch.
 My old shoes felt a lot more comfortable with the gel pads.

-- I rested my foot as often as I can, and stopped jogging or running, and avoid walking barefoot on hard surfaces, until I bought my first running shoe for Planta Fasciitis.
+- I rested my foot as often as I can, and stopped jogging or running, and avoid walking barefoot on hard surfaces, until I bought my first running shoe for Plantar Fasciitis.

 My Top 10 Best Running Shoes for Plantar Fasciitis

 Tight footwear, loose, worn out, or run down sneakers, throw them away.
 If you are still wearing the type of shoes I just mentioned, you are putting yourself at risk of suffering from Plantar Fascitis.
 While mine may have been caused by poor fitting shoes that I have worn for many years, Plantar Fasciitis is also known to strike people with flaws in the structure of their feet.
 Such flaws may include tight Achilles tendon, flat or high arched feet and excessive pronation.